 Alcohol aggravates any allergic reaction and is therefore best avoided or minimised.
 Avoiding suspect foods is only part of the solution.
 It is also important to make sure the digestive tract is working well.
 Several studies have shown digestive imbalances in up to 85 per cent of patients who have chronic hives.

 The first vital stage of digestion is to chew your food thoroughly.
-This allows the digestive enzymes a greater surface area to work on and do their job properly.
+This allows the Digestive enzymes break down carbohydrates, fats and proteins into their smallest components, allowing them to be absorbed by the body.
+Examples of digestive enzymes include… a greater surface area to work on and do their job properly.
 Some people have a lack of, or a reduced amount of, digestive enzymes, which results in food not being properly broken down; this also contributes towards allergies.
 If you take plant enzyme formulas, the enzymes in the digestive tract can function more efficiently, helping to normalize digestion.

 Beneficial bacteria help control allergies by increasing gut immunity.
 To promote the beneficial bacteria, reduce your intake of sugar and refined foods – these encourage bad bacteria to proliferate.
 Eat plenty of fibre-rich fruits, vegetables and some live natural yoghurt – these help to encourage the growth of beneficial bacteria.
-I would also recommend a good-quality probiotic supplement to help restore levels.
+I would also recommend a good-quality Probiotics are commonly referred to as ‘friendly’ or ‘good’ bacteria.
+They support good health by improving the balance of bacteria within the digestive system…. supplement to help restore levels.